eriakul/Complexity_Science_Project_1/reports/draft_report.md

 When the vaccine is perfectly effective, there is still no distinct threshold for herd immunity, but epidemic sizes drop more sharply.
 At 60% vaccination rate, most epidemics do not affect more than 20% of the population.

-In reality, about 47% of Americans receive vaccines against influenza each year [cite: http://thenationshealth.aphapublications.org/content/47/9/E45].
+In reality, about 47% of Americans receive vaccines against influenza each year (Bergman, 2017).
 According to this model, this should be enough to reduce the impact of the disease, but not prevent its spread entirely.
-Qualitatively, this seems to be true [cite: https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/486407], but given the model's limited scope, it is difficult to evaluate quantitative accuracy.
+Qualitatively, this seems to be true (Simonsen et al., 2005), but given the model's limited scope, it is difficult to evaluate quantitative accuracy.

 ## Source Code

 The source code is available at [ref: our Github], and can be run online at [ref: Binder].

+## References

+Salathé, M., Kazandjieva, M., Lee, J. W., Levis, P., Feldman, M. W., & Jones, J. H. (2010).
+A high-resolution human contact network for infectious disease transmission. _Proceedings for the National Academy of Sciences, 107(51)_, pp. 22020-22025.

+Center for Disease Control.
+(Last reviewed 2019, Sep.
+5).
+Summary of the 2017-2018 Influenza Season. https://www.cdc.gov/flu/about/season/flu-season-2017-2018.htm

+Kermack, W.O. & McKendrick, A. G. (1927).
+A contribution to the mathematical theory of epidemics. _Proceedings of the Royal Society of London, 115_(772), pp. 700-721.

+Kamp, C., Moslonka-Lefebvre, M., & Alizon, S. (2013).
+Epidemic spread on weighted networks. _PLoS computational biology, 9_(12), e1003352. doi:10.1371/journal.pcbi.1003352

+Bergman, R. (2017).
+CDC: Fewer than half of Americans get flu vaccine. http://thenationshealth.aphapublications.org/content/47/9/E45

+Simonsen L, Reichert TA, Viboud C, Blackwelder WC, Taylor RJ, Miller MA.
+(2005).
+Impact of Influenza Vaccination on Seasonal Mortality in the US Elderly Population. _Arch Intern Med.
+165_(3), pp. 265-272. doi:10.1001/archinte.165.3.265